ImNotKilian/Quasar/README.md

 This is a new experimental AS2 Club Penguin emulator of mine.
 It's focused to be fast and scalable.

-For a mediaserver, click [here](https://solero.github.io/tutorial/legacy/windows#setup-media-server)
+For a mediaserver, click [here](https://solero.github.io/tutorial/legacy/windows#setup-media-server).
+After you did this, replace `/htdocs/media/play/v2/client/igloo.swf` with [this one](https://solero.me/uploads/default/original/1X/ea48e66c4290fdff2bc6478264acd3dadf3ea844.swf).

 # Running